adamrt918/adamrt918.github.io/project4.md

 - Go to https://adamrt918.itch.io/asolemnevolution
 - Download the .zip file
-- Open the .zip and run the main.exe file
+- Extract the .zip and run the main.exe file

 ## UI Design